 🔴 Red |

-The OPC is unconnected — no matching pair was found |
+The OPC is unconnected — no partner was found and none was authored by hand |

 ⚙️ Enabling the OPC Bullets